vzlusat/vzlusat1-timepix-decoder/README.md

 1. Install the latest Python3 from the website: https://www.python.org/downloads/

-If you want to have a TwoLineElements+Globus, follow the next three bullet points, otherwise skip to 2 and disable the feature in _settings.txt_.
+If you want to have a TwoLineElements+Globus, follow the next three bullet points, otherwise skip to the point 2 and disable the globus feature in _settings.txt_.
 Following bullet points may take very long time on Windows...

 - Install Visual C++ Build tools 2015 from: http://landinghub.visualstudio.com/visual-cpp-build-tools
 - Install Anaconda: https://repo.continuum.io/archive/Anaconda3-4.4.0-Windows-x86_64.exe